(888) 552-6760 SCHEDULE AN APPOINTMENT

 Stage 0 (carcinoma in situ)

 The cancer has not spread from the tongue’s surface.
-Surgery is done to remove the tumor and some surrounding tissue.
+Surgery is performed to remove the tumor and some surrounding tissue.
 This could be Mohs surgery, in which thin sections are cut away and each layer is examined under a microscope to determine when all of the tumor and its margins have been removed.
 It removes less surrounding tissue than a standard excision.
 Radiation therapy may be used if the cancer returns.

 Stages 1 and 2